Beyond Medical Diagnostics: How Medical Multimodal Large Language Models Think in Space: Experiments and Results

-\textbf{Metric Design.} For MCA tasks (Section~\ref{subsec:datasource}), we adopt Accuracy as the primary evaluation metric, computed via exact matching between the predicted option and the ground-truth answer.
-For numerical estimation tasks, we employ the Mean Relative Accuracy (MRA)~\cite{mra}, which assesses prediction quality under varying tolerance levels.
-As defined in Equation~\ref{eqa:mra}, we use a strict confidence set $\theta = \{0.01, 0.02, \ldots, 0.1\}$, corresponding to relative error thresholds.
+\textbf{Metric Design.} For MCQ tasks (Section~\ref{subsec:datasource}), we adopt Accuracy as the primary evaluation metric, computed via exact matching between the predicted option and the ground-truth answer.
+For numerical estimation tasks, we employ the Mean Relative Accuracy (MRA)~\cite{vissi}, which assesses prediction quality under varying tolerance levels.
+As defined in Equation~\ref{eqa:mra}, we average the accuracy across strict confident thresholds $C = \{0.01, 0.02, \ldots, 0.1\}$, following Vissi~\cite{vissi}.
 MRA measures the proportion of predictions whose relative error falls within each confidence bound and averages these proportions across all thresholds.
 This formulation captures both absolute correctness and numerical proximity, providing a fine-grained evaluation of quantitative reasoning performance.
-The overall model performance is computed by averaging the results across the six tasks.
+Where $\hat{y}$ denotes the predicted value, $y$ is the ground truth, and $\theta$ is the confidence threshold.
+The overall model performance is computed by averaging the results across the five tasks.